Bryan Cutler: Pennsylvania House of Representatives

 Cutler has opposed legalizing recreational marijuana in Pennsylvania.
 He has cited potential complications in criminal and financial statutes, marijuana's illegal federal status, and the opioid epidemic.

 Following the 2020 presidential election, Cutler was subject to a pressure campaign by President Donald Trump and his allies to help overturn Trump's defeat in Pennsylvania.
 Cutler resisted these efforts, stating that the state legislature did not have the power to decertify election results, but he would later sign on to a letter urging members of the U.S. Congress to vote against certifying the election.
 His resistance to overturning the election results resulted in Cutler facing a right-wing primary challenger in 2022 and 2024, both of whom he soundly defeated.
 The challengers specifically attacked Cutler's support for Act 77 of 2019, the law that established no-excuse mail-in voting, something Trump falsely claimed enabled mass voter fraud; Cutler has defended his vote for Act 77, but contends it was "hijacked" away from its original purpose by the courts.

+Also at issue in his 2024 reelection was Cutler's support for Mark Rozzi as speaker of the house following the 2022 election.
+Democrats won the election, but three vacancies denied the party an actual majority.
+To avoid a protracted dispute over control of the state house, Cutler and 13 other Republicans voted with all Democrats to elect Rozzi, a Democrat, as speaker.
+The deal struct between Republican and Democratic leaders was supposed to see Rozzi change his affiliation to independent.
+However, Rozzi never changed his affiliation and resigned once special elections were held and gave Democrats full control of the state house.